MossesRoss/HandTrakingPakage/README.md

 # HandTrakingPakage
-It's created with the mediapipe package to detect hand in real-time
+It's created with the mediapipe package to detect hands in real-time